 Federal Direct Student Loans are government low-interest loans available to students enrolled half time (six credits) or more each semester.
 The loans are made in the student's name and are sent to the school on behalf of the student.
 Parents of dependent students may also qualify for the Parent Loan for Undergraduate Students (PLUS).

 Download and read the College Loan Code of Conduct.

 Funds borrowed through student or parent loan programs MUST be repaid.

 All loans MUST be disbursed in two equal payments.
 If you apply for an academic year loan, one payment will disburse during the fall semester and one will disburse during spring.
 If you choose a fall only loan, however, both disbursements will occur during the same semester: one at the start of the semester at the first disbursement date (if all applications are complete) and one at or after mid-point of the semester.
 Please note that you cannot receive the full academic year loan limit in one semester by choosing a fall only loan.

 First-time borrowers cannot receive the first loan disbursement until 30 days after the start of the semester.

-If you have not received Stafford loans from WNCC previously, you MUST complete Stafford Loan Entrance Counseling Interview online.
+If you have not received Federal Direct Student Loans from WNCC previously, you MUST complete Loan Entrance Counseling online.

 Once we receive notification from the site that your Entrance Counseling has been completed, we will continue processing your loan request.

-Students who have received Stafford student loans while attending Western Nebraska Community College MUST complete Stafford Loan Exit Counseling online before graduating or ceasing at least half-time enrollment.
+Students who have received Federal Direct Student Loans while attending Western Nebraska Community College MUST complete Loan Exit Counseling online before graduating or ceasing at least half-time enrollment.

-To complete either Stafford loan entrance counseling or exit counseling, select an option:
+To complete either loan entrance counseling or exit counseling, select an option: